 We believe our two brands, Ashton Woods and Starlight Homes, enable us to provide a differentiated value proposition to meet the needs of distinct customer segments.
 The target consumers for the core Ashton Woods brand are buyers who have a preference for and willingness to pay a premium for design and personalization.
 Our Design Studios provide Ashton Woods homebuyers the ability to make selections from an extensive array of options, including hardwoods, tiles, cabinets, light fixtures, countertops, and other fixtures and finishes, and technology, guided by deeply experienced and extensively trained in-house designers.
+For buyers who want to give their homes the added touch of an Ashton Woods designer without the time or complexity of selecting every option, we offer our exclusive Ashton Woods Collections where homebuyers select from curated palettes of interior finishes to make a buyer's brand-new home more personal to their design preferences.

 Starlight Homes addresses the needs of the growing entry-level market, guiding people through the process of achieving the dream of home ownership.
-Starlight Homes' tagline, Guiding You Home, speaks to the critical role the sales team plays in helping consumers realize that home ownership is attainable and guiding first-time homebuyers through what they may perceive to be an intimidating process.
+Starlight Homes' tagline, Guiding You Home, speaks to the critical role the sales team plays in helping consumers realize that home ownership is attainable and guiding first-time homebuyers through what may be perceived an intimidating process.
 As such, every sales associate goes through a rigorous training program, which prepares them to move potential homebuyers through the marketing and sales process from lead to appointment to sale.
 Consistent and thorough analysis of these conversion metrics allows us to efficiently deploy resources where needed to optimize the business cost per lead and cost per sale.

 Starlight Homes' business strategy is illustrated in selected operating metrics.
-Reflecting its entry-level focus, Starlight Homes' average selling price for the year ended May 31, 2022 of \$327,000 per home was lower than the Company average of \$385,000.
-Starlight Homes has experienced greater sales velocity on a per unit basis, with its communities reporting monthly new orders per active community of 7.6 homes per month, compared to a Company average of 5.7 homes per month, for the year ended May 31, 2022.
-Starlight Homes' growth is an important aspect of the Company's continued, planned shift toward entry-level communities, with generally lower average sales prices.
+Reflecting its entry-level focus, Starlight Homes' average selling price for the year ended May 31, 2023 of \$345,000 per home was lower than the Company average of \$414,000.
+In fiscal 2023, Starlight Homes experienced greater sales velocity on a per unit basis, with its communities reporting monthly new orders per active community of 7.3 homes per month, compared to a Company average of 5.2 homes per month, for the year ended May 31, 2023.

-The powerful combination of Ashton Woods and Starlight Homes allows us to address a wide market, from entry-level to luxury, with compelling value propositions targeted to each buyer segment.
+The powerful combination of Ashton Woods and Starlight Homes allows us to address a wide market, from entry-level to luxury, with compelling value propositions available to each buyer segment.